hanvitha/HackathonRegistration/README.md

-This is an app created to register attendees during an event.
+This is python flask app created to register attendees during an event.
+This is made to run on Openshift cluster.
 Once registered, we had the users details.
 With that, Openshift cluster admin can go in and give them cluster access/register them in console.

 Mysql table schema: